Generic name: azithromycin dihydrate

 Zithromax Injection Description

-Azithromycin, as the dihydrate, is a white crystalline powder with a molecular formula of C38H72N2O12∙ 2H2O and a molecular weight of 785.0.
+Azithromycin, as the dihydrate, is a white crystalline powder with a molecular formula of C38H72N2O12∙2H2O and a molecular weight of 785.

-ZITHROMAX for injection consists of azithromycin dihydrate and the following inactive ingredients: citric acid and sodium hydroxide.
-ZITHROMAX for injection is supplied in lyophilized form in a 10 mL vial equivalent to 500 mg of azithromycin for intravenous administration.
-Reconstitution, according to label directions, results in approximately 5 mL of ZITHROMAX for intravenous injection with each mL containing azithromycin dihydrate equivalent to 100 mg of azithromycin.
+ZITHROMAX for injection consists of azithromycin dihydrate and the following inactive ingredients: anhydrous citric acid and sodium hydroxide.
+Sodium hydroxide is added to adjust the pH.
+ZITHROMAX for injection is supplied as white to off-white lyophilized powder in a single-dose vial for intravenous administration.
+Each vial contains azithromycin dihydrate equivalent to 500 mg of azithromycin, 384.6 mg anhydrous citric acid, and sodium hydroxide.
+Reconstitution, according to label directions, results in approximately 5 mL of ZITHROMAX for intravenous injection with each mL containing azithromycin dihydrate equivalent to 100 mg of azithromycin, 76.9 mg anhydrous citric acid, and sodium hydroxide.

 Zithromax Injection - Clinical Pharmacology